 Dulaglutide injection controls diabetes but does not cure it.
 Continue to use dulaglutide injection even if you feel well.
 Do not stop using dulaglutide injection without talking to your doctor.

-Dulaglutide comes in prefilled dosing pens and prefilled syringes that contain enough medication for one dose.
-Always inject dulaglutide in its own prefilled dosing pen or syringe; never mix it with any other medication.
+Dulaglutide comes in prefilled dosing pens that contain enough medication for one dose.
+Always inject dulaglutide in its own prefilled dosing pen; never mix it with any other medication.

 Carefully read the manufacturer's instructions for use that comes with the medication.
 These instructions describe how to prepare and inject a dose of dulaglutide injection.
 Be sure to ask your pharmacist or doctor if you have any questions about how to inject this medication.

 Always look at dulaglutide solution before you inject it.
 It should be clear, colorless, and free of solid particles.